 Shares where net income is automatically reinvested and is reflected in the price

 Units where net income is automatically reinvested and is reflected in the price.

 Alpha is a measure of a Fund's over- or under-performance by comparison to its benchmark.
 It represents the return of the Fund above or below the benchmark return and thus indicates the extra value that the manager's activities have contributed: if the Alpha is 5, the Fund has outperformed its benchmark by 5%, and the greater the Alpha, the greater the outperformance.

 A further aspect of Alpha emerges when it is taken in conjunction with Beta.
 Assuming that a strong R-Squared correlation exists, the Beta will show how volatile the Fund is compared to its benchmark, and thus indicate how much extra risk the manager has taken on in order to get that high-Alpha performance.

 Negative Alpha in conjunction with 1+ Beta is an indication of poor performance: managers are subjecting Funds to volatility that is higher than the benchmark, while achieving returns that are lower than the benchmark attained.
 So, if Alpha indicates better/worse performance compared with the index, Beta shows higher/lower risk.

 Provides a forum for the listing of young and growing companies that do not meet the requirements for a full London Stock Exchange listing.

-An Authorised Corporate Director (ACD) is a regulated entity, performing a task within an OEIC structure similar to that of a manager of a Unit Trust scheme.
+An Authorised Corporate Director (ACD) is a regulated entity, looking after the day to day operations of a fund with an OEIC structure, a similar role to that of a manager of a Unit Trust scheme.